Why do research?

 Should I do research in the academic year or over the summer?

-Research can be conducted in the summer, academic year, or both.
+Research can be conducted in the summer, during the academic year, or both.
 Academic year research is usually performed for course credit, often in association with the satisfaction of departmental major requirements.
 Summer research, which is often supported by a fellowship stipend, provides the opportunity for a more intensive research experience.
-Many students find summer a particularly rewarding time for research, and combining multiple summers and academic years for a sustained research experience often allows a student to get into a project in the depth required for a substantive and fruitful research experience.
+Many students find summer a particularly rewarding time for research, and combining multiple summers and academic Junior and Senior years for a sustained research experience often allows a student to get into a project in the depth required for a substantive and fruitful research experience.
 These efforts often result in authorships on published papers.
 Such an approach is highly recommended for students with potential interest in a research career, particularly those interested in pursuing a PhD or MD/PhD degrees.

 Yale summer research opportunities in STEM fields

 All Yale students interested in science and engineering are encouraged to engage in research for 8-10 weeks during the summer.
-The Yale College Office of Science & Quantitative Reasoning (QR) administers several fellowships to support students who elect to carry out research with a Yale faculty member (usually on the Yale campus) over the summer.
+The Yale College Office of Science & Quantitative Reasoning administers several fellowships to support students who elect to carry out research with a Yale faculty member (usually on the Yale campus) over the summer.
 Students should aim to have their summer research position lined up well before spring break, preferably by late January.
 By mid-February, many laboratories will have filled any spaces that may be available.
 Most importantly, you want to have sufficient time to develop and write an excellent fellowship proposal.
 Pay attention to the fellowship deadlines; many applications are due in February and March.

 How do I get funding for summer research?